What's The Difference Between 48V And 51.2V Golf Cart Batteries

 Cost Breakdown: 48V vs 51.2V Golf Cart Batteries

-Cost is a big factor in choosing between 48V golf cart batteries and 51.2V golf cart batteries.
-Here's the breakdown.
+Price is an important consideration when deciding between 48V golf cart batteries and 51.2V golf cart batteries.
+Here is how the costs typically compare.

 Upfront Cost